Solar panel degradation: what to expect from your Perth system over 25 years

 How solar panels degrade

-Light-Induced Degradation (LID): In the first few days to weeks of exposure to sunlight, most traditional PERC (Passivated Emitter Rear Cell) panels lose 1–3% of their rated output.
-This is caused by boron-oxygen defects activated by light.
-It's permanent but expected — panel manufacturers test for it and their rated output at STC (Standard Test Conditions) already accounts for some of this, but initial real-world output is often 1–3% below nameplate after the first few weeks.
+Light-induced degradation (LID): In the first days to weeks of sunlight exposure, most traditional PERC (Passivated Emitter Rear Cell) panels lose 1–3% of their rated output.
+Boron-oxygen defects activated by light cause this.
+It's permanent but expected.
+Manufacturers test for it, and initial real-world output is often 1–3% below nameplate after the first few weeks.

-Long-term degradation: After the initial LID, panels degrade at a slower, relatively steady rate.
-Typical annual degradation rates:
+Long-term degradation: After that initial drop, panels degrade at a slower, relatively steady rate.
+Typical annual figures:

 - Standard PERC panels: 0.4–0.55%/year